[Click below to listen to an audio version of this story.]

 How glucose tracking can tell you if you are metabolically fit or unfit

-Metabolic fitness can be determined by tracking glucose patterns.
+Metabolic health and fitness can be determined by tracking glucose patterns.

 Good metabolic fitness looks like: